athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 2/Icewyrm.md

     desc: "`pf2:1` Ice Shard +23 (range increment 60 feet)\n__Damage__  1d6 + 13 piercing 1d6 cold"

   - name: "Breath Weapon"
-    desc: "`pf2:2` (cold,primal) The icewyrm breathes a 60-foot line of freezing shards of razor-sharp ice, dealing 3d12 cold damage and 3d12 piercing damage to every creature in the line (DC 29 Reflex check save).\n\nThe icewyrm can't use Breath Weapon again for 1d4 rounds."
+    desc: "`pf2:2` (cold,primal) The icewyrm breathes a @Template[line|distance:60] of freezing shards of razor-sharp ice, dealing 3d12 cold damage and 3d12 piercing damage to every creature in the line (DC 29 Reflex check save).\n\nThe icewyrm can't use Breath Weapon again for 1d4 rounds."

   - name: "Ice Burrow"
     desc: "  The Icewyrm can Burrow through ice or snow with a Speed of 20 feet.
 It moves at its full burrow Speed, leaving no tunnels or signs of its passing."